Kenosha County Board of Health

 - Olatoye Baiyewu, term expires Feb.
 4, 2027

-As Director of First Choice Pre-Apprenticeship Training, I am involved with issues that deal with workplace diversity.
-My passion is getting all people to the table for equity and justice no matter the realm of affairs.
+As Director of First Choice Pre-Apprenticeship Training, he is involved with issues that deal with workplace diversity.
+His passion is getting all people to the table for equity and justice no matter the realm of affairs.

 - Kenny Harper, term expires Feb.
 4, 2024

 Kenny Harper serves as Financial Specialist at Harper Tax & Financial Literacy Group

 History & Purpose